State of Kansas

 Many large reservoirs are found in the eastern and central part of Kansas and are a major attraction for waterfowl and gulls.
 With the building of the reservoirs, many species have become regular migrants to the state such as Bonaparte’s Gull, Thayer’s Gull, and the occasional Sabine’s Gull.
 There have been 26 species of larids recorded and one alcid.

 Two of the major birding areas in the central part of Kansas are Cheyenne Bottoms Wildlife Area and Quivira National Wildlife Refuge; both are designated Wetlands of International Importance by RAMSAR.
 These two major central Kansas wetlands attract Whooping Cranes making these two marshes major stopovers during the fall migration.
 In addition to the Whooping Cranes, up to 200,000 Sandhill Cranes have been recorded in the fall.
 Cheyenne Bottoms was designated a wetland of international importance because of the numbers of shorebirds that utilize the area in migration.
 It is estimated that some shorebirds such as the White-rumped Sandpiper may have 90% of the world’s population migrating through the area.
 Because of the vast salt beds that underlie central Kansas, many of the marshes are brackish.
-Coastal species that nest here in small numbers are Tricolored Heron and Mottled Duck.
+Coastal species that nest here in small numbers include Tricolored Heron and Mottled Duck.
 Neotropical Cormorants are nesting at Quivira and have bred at Cheyenne Bottom.
-Western Grebes have recently started nesting at Cheyenne Bottoms.
+Western Grebes have started nesting at Cheyenne Bottoms.
 At any one time in May, there can be thousands of shorebird present at either of these two marshes.
 Black-necked Stilts and American Avocets nest in the marshes along with White-faced Ibis.
 There have been 43 species of shorebirds recorded.

 Most of the short grass prairie in the west has been ploughed and birding can be quite dismal in the western half.
 However, there are oases of lakes and grasslands that can be excellent for birds.
 Scott County State Lake is one of those areas.
 Also cities in the area act as attractants to species because of the trees and available water.
 Several species of hummingbirds have been recorded in Garden City.
-Kansas has had 11 species of hummingbirds recorded.
+Overall, Kansas has had 11 species of hummingbirds recorded.

 The Cimarron National Grasslands in extreme Southwestern Kansas is a Mecca for birdwatchers.
 Many of the western species have been found only in this area.
 It is approximately 60 airline miles from the Black Mesa of Colorado and Oklahoma and many of the birds from that area periodically invade this corner of the state such as Bushtit, Steller’s Jay, Scrub Jay, Canyon Towhee, Sage Sparrow, Rufous-crowned Sparrow, Curve-billed Thrasher, Sage Thrasher, Ash-throated Flycatcher, and many of the western flycatchers.
 Mountain Plovers nest here along with Long-billed Curlew.
 Lesser Prairie-Chickens also nest in the Cimarron National Grasslands and blinds have been set up for photography and observation of these increasingly uncommon species.
 McCown Longspur, Lapland Longspur, and Chestnut-collared Longspur can be found in winter and in migration.